brunoscopelliti/poker-has/README.md

 ## About poker-has

-poker-has does just a simple thing: it tries (and always succeed) to guess the strength of a given poker combination.
-It always succeed mostly because you've to call it passing the cards... however when it knows the cards, he perfectly knows if you have a simple pair, a poker, or a royal flush straight.

-poker-has exports only a method:
+**poker-has** does just a simple thing: it tries to guess the strength of a given poker combination.
+It exports only one method:

 ```
 const whatIs = require('poker-has');
 ```

-This `whatIs` function expects to be called with an array of five cards.
+This `whatIs` function expects to be called with an array of five *cards*.
-A card is an object with properties `rank`, and `type`, like the one used by [poker-deck](https://github.com/brunoscopelliti/poker-deck).
+A `card` is an object with properties `rank`, and `type`, like the one used by [poker-deck](https://github.com/brunoscopelliti/poker-deck).

 ```
 whatIs([
-  {rank:'6', type:'H'},
-  {rank:'7', type:'D'},
-  {rank:'9', type:'S'},
-  {rank:'8', type:'C'},
-  {rank:'5', type:'C'}
+  { rank: "6", type: "H" },
+  { rank: "7", type: "D" },
+  { rank: "9", type: "S" },
+  { rank: "8", type: "C" },
+  { rank: "5", type: "C" }
 ]);
 ```